ccoff/scsisim/README.md

 ## How to build

-Assuming `gcc` and `make` are installed on your system, building everything is as easy as running `make` from the source directory.
-The makefile builds the following:
+Assuming `gcc` and `make` are installed on your system, building everything is as easy as running `make` from the project root directory.
+The makefile builds the following in the **build** subdirectory:

 * **libscsisim.so** (shared library)
 * **libscsisim.a** (static library)